adjust/dev-docs/docs/react-native/configuration/deep-linking.md

 :::

 ::::{dropdown} Example
-In this example, we log the deep link URL when the user opens a deferred deep link.
+This example demonstrates how to log a deep link address when the user opens a deferred deep link.

 :::{tab-set-code}